visualizevalue/mint/docs/guide/contracts/mint.md

 ## Purchasing Tokens

-Tokens are open to be minted for 7200 blocks (24 hours) after token creation.
+Tokens are open to be minted for 24 hours after token creation.

 ```solidity
 uint constant MINT_DURATION = 24 hours;